-Due to the numerous coupling of the equations of the model and its definition on a moving domain the mathemical study of the DPCM is a challenging task.
-So far only few results are available in the literature.
-In~\cite{CLV12,CLV14} the well-posedness of the system has been established for a simplified version of the DPCM where the positions of the interfaces are fixed.
+Due to the numerous coupling of the equations and their definition on a domain with free boundary the mathematical study of the DPCM is a challenging task.
+So far, only a few results are available in the literature.
+In~\cite{CLV12,CLV14} the well-posedness of the system has been proved for a simplified version of the DPCM where the positions of the interfaces are fixed.
 A finite-volume scheme approximating the solutions to the DPCM has been proposed in~\cite{BBCF12}.
 The numerical experiments with relevant physical data presented in~\cite{BBC10,BBCF12} suggest the existence of a global solution to the system.
-In particular, the existence of traveling wave solutions is established: after a transient time both interfaces move at the same speed, the width of the oxide domain remains constant and the charge carriers and the electrical potential admit a stationary profile.
-The existence of such traveling wave solutions for a reduced model, where the electroneutrality in the oxide layer is assumed, has been proved in~\cite{CG15}.
-Thanks to a computer-assisted proof, the existence of traveling wave solutions for the ``full'' DPCM has been obtained in~\cite{BCZ21}.
-Recently, in~\cite{CCMRV22} another simplified model (only two species are considered) is proposed with some changes in the nonlinear boundary conditions that correct a thermodynamical inconsistency of the initial model.
+In particular, the existence of travelling wave solutions is established: after a transient time both interfaces move at the same speed, the width of the oxide domain remains constant and the charge carriers and the electrical potential admit a stationary profile.
+The existence of such travelling wave solutions has been proved in~\cite{CG15} for a reduced model which assumes electroneutrality in the oxide layer.
+Thanks to a computer-assisted proof, the existence of travelling wave solutions for the ``full'' DPCM has been obtained in~\cite{BCZ21}.
+More recently, in~\cite{CCMRV22} another simplified model (only two species are considered and the interfaces are fixed) is proposed with some changes in the nonlinear boundary conditions that correct a thermodynamical inconsistency of the initial model.
 This modification makes the mathematical study more tractable in the case of a fixed domain but the well-posedness of the complete free boundary problem is still open.

-Up to now, no existence result has been proved for the evolutionary DPCM with free boundaries.
-One of the main difficulty for establishing the existence of a global solution is to justify that the length of the oxide layer, where the equations of the systems are defined, stays positive along time (as numerically suggested in~\cite{BBC10,BBCF12}).
-The structure of the system and in particular its lack of obvious gradient structure prevents the derivation of classical \textit{a priori} estimates which would lead (even formally) to a positive lower bound for the width of the oxide layer along time.\footnote{This general idea might possibly work but we have not found the right way to implement it.} To bypass this difficulty we adapt the approach of Portegies and Peletier in~\cite{PP10} which makes use of tools from optimal transport to study a moving boundary problem.